Elifola/Blessing-s_Project/README.md

 | Microsoft Excel /| Data source |Dataset
 ---

-## 💡 Skills Demonstrated
+## Skills Demonstrated

 - Data cleaning and transformation using Power Query
 - DAX measure creation for dynamic KPIs
 - Interactive dashboard design with cross-filtering
 - Data storytelling and insight communication
-- Public health data analysis

 ---

 ##  Recommendation
--Seasonal Safety Campaigns:  Authorities should launch targeted road safety campaigns from September to counter the casualty spike recorded in October–November.
+- Seasonal Safety Campaigns:  Authorities should launch targeted road safety campaigns from September to counter the casualty spike recorded in October–November.
 - Address Driver Behaviour in Fine Weather: Since 330K casualties occurred in fine weather, behavioural change campaigns targeting speeding and distracted driving should be prioritised over weather-focused interventions.
 - Prioritise Single Carriageway Road Safety: Urgent infrastructure audits and physical improvements, including crash barriers, rumble strips, and better lighting, should be implemented on single-carriageway roads, which recorded the highest casualties at 310K.
 - Targeted Interventions in Rural Areas: Greater road safety funding, improved emergency response capacity, and rural-specific policies should be directed toward rural areas, which accounted for 61.2% of all casualties.